 Harry offered Hermione a small thankful smile, which she promptly ignored.
 The three reassumed their positions prior to Malfoy's unexpected interruption, and more or less fell into silent thought.

-Harry could forget this.
-He could forget this like he was going to forget everything else—the funerals, the tears, the open, watery eyes of Snape just before he died.
+Sighing, Harry turned his head to stare out the window, desperately trying to calm the incessant buzz of his thoughts.
+He could forget this.
+He could forget this like he was going to forget everything else—the funerals, the tears…the open, watery eyes of Snape just before he died.
 The lies and the truths and everything all mucked together, he was going to forget it all, just like everyone else had seemed to.